MicrosoftDocs/windows-dev-docs/terminal/tips-and-tricks.md

 { "command": "toggleFocusMode", "keys": "ctrl+f12" }
 ```

 Replace "ctrl+f12" with the shortcut / keybinding of your choice, but be sure not to repeat any existing keybindings from the Actions list.
 You can also see a list of Actions with associated keybindings, and **+ Add new** bindings, in the **Actions** tab of the Windows Terminal **Settings** dashboard.
 Remember to **Save** after making any changes.
 You can now toggle focus mode using the "action" shortcut key that you created.
-(In the case of our example, `Shift` + `F12`).
+(In the case of our example, `Ctrl` + `F12`).

 To learn more about this command, see [`toggleFocusMode`](/windows/terminal/customize-settings/actions#toggle-focus-mode).